meilisearch/documentation/reference/features/geosearch.md

 ]
 ```

 `_geoPoint` also works when used together with other sorting rules.
-We can sort restaurants based on both proximity and good ratings:
+We can sort restaurants based on proximity to the Eiffel Tower and good ratings:

 <CodeSamples id="geosearch_guide_sort_usage_2" />